Why Is Chinese New Year 2020 the Year of the Rat?

 Personality traits and compatibility

 As described earlier, all of the animal signs interact in different ways.
 The Rat, for example, is most compatible with the Ox, Dragon, and Monkey.
 The Rat is least compatible with the Horse, Goat, and Rabbit.
 This is because each sign has its own personality traits, and some just don’t go well together.
 The Rat is not compatible with the Horse, for example, because both can be stubborn in their own ways, making little room for compromise or agreement.
-To learn more about your relationships, find out which zodiac signs should never date each other and why.

 What the Year of the Rat will look like for you